 Sarah Tatlock, of Boothbay Harbor, Maine, is a double major in Social Work and Political Science with a minor in Global Studies; she will attend the School of Social Work in the fall at Columbia University.
 Her capstone project was entitled “A Recipe for Mediocrity: Defining the State of Children’s Behavioral Health.”
 Kevin Medeiros, of Bristol, Rhode Island, presented “A Study of Connecticut’s Homeless.”
-He was a Political Science major with a Business Administration minor and was president of the University’s Habitat for Humanity chapter.
+He was a Political Science major with a Management minor and was president of the University’s Habitat for Humanity chapter.
 He will participate in the Coro Fellowship Program in Public Affairs in St. Louis.

 |Kelly Leather and Amanda Francini present their capstone project - a mentoring program for Habitat for Humanity families.|

 Kelly Leather, of Matawan, New Jersey, and Amanda Francini, of Berlin, Connecticut, discussed their mentoring program for Habitat for Humanity families.
 The Student Body president, Kelly double-majored in Political Science and Religious Studies.
 Amanda majored in Psychology and will pursue graduate studies at Sacred Heart in Occupational Therapy.